ForestKatsch-Archive/icon-a5/README.md

 ## Startup procedure

 1. Click the red switch on the lower left part of the dashboard (master switch).
 2. Drag the key all the way to the right.
-Unfortunately, keyboard shortcuts do not work at this time.

 ## Features